 - Consider writing prescriptions in smaller amounts. - Educate patients about safe storing and disposal practices. - Give drug-specific information to patients about the temperature at which they should store their medications.
 Generally, the bathroom is not the best storage place.
 It is damp and moist, potentially resulting in potency decrements, and accessible to many people, including children and teens, resulting in potential theft or safety issues. - Ask patients not to advertise that they are taking these types of medications and to keep their medications secure. - Refer patients to community "take back" services overseen by law enforcement that collect controlled substances, seal them in plastic bags, and store them in a secure location until they can be incinerated.
-Contact your state law enforcement agency or visit https://www.dea.gov to determine if a program is available in your area.
+A database of prescription drug disposal locations in West Virginia is available at https://ago.wv.gov/consumerprotection/Fighting%20Substance%20Abuse/Pages/Prescription-Drug-Disposal-Locations.aspx.